-The Botanicals Quilt exemplifies Nila's ethos for preserving sustainable craft practises.
-The botanical print is screen-printed with natural dye; the intricate silhouettes are reflective of indigo, marigold, tamarind and pomegranate, imbuing the quilt with a holistic appreciation for nature.
+The home textiles in the collection exemplify Nila's ethos for preserving sustainable craft practises.
+The Nila Botanical Quilt is screen-printed with natural dye; the intricate silhouettes are reflective of indigo, marigold, tamarind and pomegranate, imbuing the quilt with a holistic appreciation for nature.

 Craft in a time of uncertainty

 Since opening in October 2019, Nila House quickly became a hub for craft enthusiasts in India and beyond to learn, connect and forge lasting relationships rooted in a shared love for traditional crafts.
 In March this year, after a successful exhibition and series of lively workshops, the pandemic became a serious concern for Indian citizens and Nila House was equally affected by the national lockdown.
 The body of work that has emerged since is a testament to the commitment and passion of their team and the strength of Nila’s core vision.

 From online workshops and open-source ‘Learn with Nila’ workshops, to a new e-shop, which means that Nila are still able to commit to productions with their existing artisan partners - the organisation reacted quickly and yet with due caution and care to the rapidly changing circumstances.
 In accordance with local guidelines, Nila are now working on training small groups of women in person, making sure to observe health and safety measures while ensuring they will have a reliable source of income towards the end of the year.